 When all relevant documents have been collected by the Office of Graduate Studies, the applicant's file will be transmitted to the graduate coordinator of the school offering the program for which the prospective student has applied.
 The graduate coordinator forwards the applicant's file to the appropriate departmental screening committee.
 For those applying to the Ph.D. in Public Administration, the joint campus committee is the screening committee.
 Due to the dual campus nature of the Ph.D. program, applicants must meet the graduate admission requirements of the Auburn University Graduate School and apply through Auburn University.
 Applications for the M.S.N. program in Nursing should apply through Auburn University as well.

 The screening committee will consider the applicant's undergraduate academic record and scores on the required graduate entrance examination.
-The screening committee may request an interview with the applicant to further aid in the evaluation.
+The screening committee an accredited U.S. college or university.